Mexico's ruling party blasts ex-president for backing rivals

-MEXICO CITY, June 3 (Reuters) - Mexico’s ruling conservatives on Sunday accused former president and party leader Vicente Fox of trying to drum up support for the opposition Institutional Revolutionary Party (PRI) in the July presidential election.
+MEXICO CITY (Reuters) - Mexico’s ruling conservatives on Sunday accused former president and party leader Vicente Fox of trying to drum up support for the opposition Institutional Revolutionary Party (PRI) in the July presidential election.

 The National Action Party (PAN) issued a statement urging Fox, who swept the PRI from power in a historic 2000 election and served as president until 2006, “not to betray democracy” after he said the country must rally around the likely winner of the July 1 presidential contest.